GluuFederation/gluu-docker/examples/kubernetes/aws/clb/README.md

 ## Setup Cluster

 -  Follow this [guide](https://docs.aws.amazon.com/eks/latest/userguide/getting-started.html)
  to install a cluster with worker nodes.
+Please make sure that you have all the `IAM` policies for the AWS user that will be creating the cluster and volumes.

 ## Requirements